ktuosto/Body-Growth-Model/README.md

 4. Functions for a loess plot, by combined sex and separated sex.

 # About data set
-The data provide is fake bone measurement data that is based on data that I have collected in the past.
+The data provide is fake bone measurements that is based on data that I have collected in the past.